Sleep Like a Baby

 As well as the physical benefits gained from exercise, yoga asana prepares the body to be able to sit for a period of time to perform pranayama and meditation.
 While doing yoga postures, attention is focussed on the breath (using ujjayi) and focussed internally.
 Each person works at their own level of ability, without comparison to others.

 During yoga nidra we use focussed attention to achieve relaxation and centering, allowing us to transcend states of physical and emotional stress.
 Our attention is directed elsewhere, we have something to occupy our mind.
-This allows our body to fall into restful sleep.
+During yoga nidra the aim is to stay aware, in a state between full wakefulness and sleep.
+The techniques used in this process can be utilised at bedtime to allow our body to fall into restful sleep.

 We all require relaxation and sleep.
 In the sleep state, we are disassociated from thoughts, feelings, emotions and expressions.
 These things may creep into our dreams, but most often in a way that allows us to process them.

 According to yoga, deep and refreshing sleep has a very important function: it helps us to stay balanced.
 When we are stressed and suffer from sleepless nights the rest of our body suffers and we are out of balance.
 This shows up in our body as tension headaches, increased heart rate, anger and sickness.
 These effects take a serious toll on the body.
 When the body is out of balance it will try to rebalance itself by such things as craving for sweet foods to obtain energy.
 Then the sugar overload in the body pushes other functions out of balance, those imbalances affect our sleep - and a circular effect is happening.
 We sleep less, causing ourselves more anxiety.